-Please see the Join ECU’s Athena SWAN Charter page
+Please see the Join Advance HE's Athena SWAN Charter page

 If you hold Project Juno Champion status from the most recent awards round, you can convert this into an Athena SWAN Silver award by submitting your Juno documentation (application and IOP feedback) to us, along with a completed Post-May 2015 Juno Champion Application form covering additional questions relating to our expanded criteria.

 Applicants from Ireland may submit on the last working day of April and November each year.
 More information on Athena SWAN in Ireland can be found here, or you can contact the Athena SWAN Programme Manager for Ireland.